mstksg/inCode/copy/entries/five-point-haskell-2.md

 foo x = x
 ```

-So there is an invariant that happened here: a function of type `forall a. a ->
+So there is an invariant that appeared somehow in our code: a function of type
-a` _must_ leave its value unchanged!
+`forall a. a -> a` _must_ leave its value unchanged!

 But wait...says who?
 Did we insert some sort of `const` compiler annotation?
 Did we add some sort of annotation or pre- and post-condition that the value